 - Northern Nguni

 - South Africa (Object made in), Africa (Object made in), Province of KwaZulu-Natal (Object made in)

 - 12.7 × 66.7 cm (5 × 26 1/4 in.)

-> - Restricted gift of Cynthia and Terry E. Perucca and Marshall Field
+- Purchased with funds provided by Cynthia and Terry E. Perucca and Marshall Field